aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 const container = fargateTaskDefinition.addVolume("mydatavolume");
 ```

+> Note: ECS Anywhere doesn't support volume attachment part of the task definition.

-To use a TaskDefinition that can be used with either Amazon EC2 or
+To use a TaskDefinition that can be used with either Amazon EC2,
 AWS Fargate launch types, use the `TaskDefinition` construct.

 When creating a task definition you have to specify what kind of